A PDE-based Explanation of Extreme Numerical Sensitivities and Edge of Stability in Training Neural Networks: PDE Stability Analysis of Simplified CNNs

 We assume a dataset that consists of just a single image $I$ and its label $y\in \{0,1\}$.
 This is enough to demonstrate the instability phenomena.
 We consider the following regularized cross-entropy loss:

 $\ell$ denotes cross-entropy, the second term is regularization ($\mathbb L^2$ norm squared of the kernel), and $\alpha>0$ is a parameter (weight decay).
-Out conclusions are not restricted to cross-entropy loss (as will be seen in the Appendix~\ref{app:derivations}), but it makes some expressions simpler.
-The gradient descent PDE is given by (see the Appendix~\ref{sec:derivation_nonlinear} for proof): \begin{theorem}[Gradient Descent PDE] The gradient descent PDE with respect to the loss \eqref{eq:loss} is
+Our conclusions are not restricted to cross-entropy loss (as will be seen in the Appendix~\ref{app:derivations}), but it makes some expressions simpler.
+We now compute the continuum limit of the gradient descent of the loss \eqref{eq:loss}, which results in a PDE called the gradient descent PDE.
+We now let $K$ be parameterized by time $t$, which is the continuum limit of the discrete iteration, to describe the path of optimization (evolution), so that $K : [0,\infty)\times \R^2\to\R$.
+The gradient descent PDE of \eqref{eq:loss} is given by (see the Appendix~\ref{sec:derivation_nonlinear} for proof): \begin{thrm}[Gradient Descent PDE of the Loss \eqref{eq:loss}] The gradient descent PDE with respect to the loss \eqref{eq:loss} is

-where $r'$ denotes the derivative of the activation, and $t$ parametrizes the evolution.
-If we maintain the constraint that $K$ is finite support so that $K$ is zero outside $[-w/2,w/2]^2$ then the constrained gradient descent is
+where $r'$ denotes the derivative of the activation, and $\partial_t$ denotes the partial derivative with respect to time.
+If we impose the constraint that $K$ has compact support ($K$ is zero outside $[-w/2,w/2]^2$), then the constrained (or projected) $\mathbb{L}^2$ gradient descent is given by